Techie-Ernie/vtok2/README.md

 # VTok 2.0

-#### Extract highlights from streamers' VALORANT games and convert them into TikTok-friendly videos
+#### Extract highlights from streamers' VALORANT games or VCT matches and convert them into TikTok-friendly videos

 > [!IMPORTANT]
 > VTok 2.0 is still under development, so bugs are to be expected.